- With Adobe Creative Cloud you have the ability to sync files and assets with your team.

 So, that’s how you can disable CC’s file syncing and remove the Creative Cloud Files folder on the left of File Explorer.
 Note that the Creative Cloud Files folder might reappear when the CC app gets updated.

-For any more questions or suggestions, reach for the comments section below.
+For any more questions or suggestions, reach to the comments section below.

 Adobe Creative Cloud offers storage in the cloud that can be used to save the files you created with the apps from Creative Cloud as well as the other assets that you have and you use or intend on using in your projects.

 If you want to turn on file sync in Creative Cloud, you need to recreate the steps from our guide until the very last step where you adjust the setting to ON.

 Creative Cloud desktop app is compatible with Microsoft Windows 10 and Mac OS X v10.12 or later.
 Also, find some awesome tips to improve performance in Windows 10 from our detailed guide.